 Use the EITC Assistant for assistance with finding out if you are eligible for EITC, determine if your child or children meet the tests for a qualifying child, and estimate the amount of your credit.
-The EITC assistant is also available in Spanish.
+The EITC Assistant is available in Spanish and several other languages.

 Become a VITA Volunteer.